Rock Creek Bldg 7, Rm 202 | Program Director: Brad Krohn, DVM | 971-722-7461

 - Apply for admission to the Veterinary Technology

-- The two-year certificate program begins in the fall term of each school year and accepts 30 students each fall.
+- The two-year degree program begins in the fall term of each school year and accepts 30 students each fall.
 Completed applications for classes beginning each fall term are by May 1st.